Offset your carbon emissions

 For business

 Develop a plan to reduce your carbon emissions.
 Join a support program or seek professional advice to find out the most effective ways to reduce emissions.
 Online communities, like 1 Million Women, can help you to make small changes that will reduce your lifestyle impacts.
-Climate Neutral Now, an initiative of the United Nations Framework Convention on Climate Change supports organisations and individuals to pledge to measure, reduce, report and offset carbon emissions, to collectively keep global temperature rise to well below 2 degrees Celsius.
+Climate Neutral Now is an initiative of the United Nations Framework Convention on Climate Change supports organisations and individuals to pledge to measure, reduce, report and offset carbon emissions, to collectively keep global temperature rise to well below 2 degrees Celsius.

 For individuals